 "....a trio of powerful tales expressing a myriad of viewpoints - male, female, young, old – with rich historical detail to underpin and enrich each offering."
 Feathered Quill (Read full review here.)

-a Maincrest Media Award and the BRAG Medallion.
+Winner of a Maincrest Media Award and the BRAG Medallion

 A Stranger in the Mirror: David Goldman is shot down in flames in September 1940.
 Not only is his face burned beyond recognition, he is told he will never fly again.
 While the plastic surgeon recreates his face one painful operation at a time, the 22-year-old pilot must discover who he really is.
 Find out more.